mixmesh/mixmesh/SETUP.md

 # Configure and setup the obsecrete computer

-# resize SD card & enable interfaces
+# SD card & enable interfaces

 Resize the SD card to use all of the space.